ansible-community/community-website/CONTRIBUTING.md

 - Typos / fixes
 - Style improvements

-Please use a GitHub pull reuqest to submit your contributions.
-If you have a question or are unsure if a contribution is wanted, please join us in [TBD](#channel-name-here) on Matrix (IRC name here) to discuss your change.
+Please use a GitHub pull request to submit your contributions.
+If you have a question or are unsure if a contribution is wanted, please join us in [TBD](#channel-name-here) on Matrix  or (IRC name here) to discuss your change.
 If you prefer async discussion, feel free to open a GitHub issue with your question/suggestion.